-If you plan to leave your super to your adult children when you die, your death benefit may be hit with tax, even though you would have received that benefit tax-free (if aged 60 or over) while you were alive.
+If you plan to leave your super to your adult children when you die, your death benefit may be hit with benefits tax, even though you would have received that benefit tax-free (if aged 60 or over) while you were alive.

-If your death benefits are paid to a dependant however, no tax is payable on the benefit.
-Dependants include your spouse, children under the age of 18, any individuals (including adult children) who are financially dependent upon you, or any individuals (including adult children) who have an interdependent relationship with you.
+If your death benefits are paid to an individual considered a dependant under the tax laws, however, no tax is payable on the benefit.
 Officially this type of dependant is known as a “death benefits dependant”.
+Death benefits dependants (that is, dependants under the tax laws) include your spouse, children under the age of 18, any individuals (including adult children) who are financially dependent upon you, or any individuals (including adult children) who have an interdependent relationship with you.

 A superannuation death benefit may consist of a

 - Tax-free component.
-This component is always tax-free, even when paid to a non-dependant under the tax laws.
+This component is always tax-free, even when paid to a ‘non-dependant under the tax laws’.

 - Taxable component.
-This component is subject to tax when paid to a non-dependant.
+This component is subject to tax when paid to a ‘non-dependant under the tax laws’.
 The taxable component can include:

 - An element taxed in the fund.

-- An element untaxed in the fund: Some long-term public servants will have untaxed taxable component.
+- An element untaxed in the fund: Some long-term public servants will have and untaxed taxable component.
 The insured component of a benefit may also fall into the untaxed category when the super fund has claimed tax deductions for the insurance premiums.

-For example, if the taxable component of your super benefit is worth $500,000, your adult child receives $425,000 (less Medicare levy) of this amount and the tax office gets 15 per cent of the benefit —$75,000, plus Medicare levy — when you die.
+For example, if the taxable component of your super benefit is worth $500,000, your financial independent adult child receives $425,000 (less Medicare levy) of this amount and the tax office gets 15 per cent of the benefit —$75,000, plus Medicare levy — when you die.